drlowe28/datasci306final/README.md

 nflgames.RData, postseasongames.RData, nflteams.RData, master_nflschedule.RData\
 All data is available on the Github Repository.
 # Project Overview
-Loads an NFL Master schedule of games from 1999-2025.\
+ - Loads an NFL Master schedule of games from 1999-2025\
-Filters data by team, home vs. away, year, rivalries, regular season vs. postseason games, rest time, indoors vs. outdoors, temperature, and wind speed.\
+ - Filters data by team, home vs. away, year, rivalries, regular season vs. postseason games, rest time, indoors vs. outdoors, temperature, and wind speed\
-Displays visuals of upsets against the spread, and upset proportion over the years.
-(An upset is when a team is favored by at least 3.5 points in the spread line and does not win that game).\
+ - Displays visuals of upsets against the spread, and upset proportion over the years (An upset is when a team is favored by at least 3.5 points in the spread line and does not win that game)\
-Logistic regression is run for the probability of being involved in an upset (team either upsets someone or is upset by someone else), as well as being upset by another team.
-This regression only works when a team is selected.\
+ - Logistic regression is run for the probability of being involved in an upset (team either upsets someone or is upset by someone else), as well as being upset by another team.
+This regression only works when a team is selected\
-These models are also used to predict the chances of a future upset.
-(See limitations for potential errors)
+ - These models are also used to predict the chances of a future upset (See limitations for potential errors)
 # How to Work the App:
 Use the sliders and various selection tools on the sidebar in the app to filter the data provided by nflreadr for your selected conditions.
 All plots are reactive and display the filtered data.
 # Limitations